Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 The moment the figure disappears, a fierce, bone-chilling wind rises up and roars through the hall, putting out all open flames.
 The characters hear the screech of ancient hinges and the solid thud of many heavy doors slamming shut, one after another, into the distance.
 They also hear the portcullis clang shut and the tired groan of the aged drawbridge pulling up.
 Finally, unless the doors to this room are being held open, they slam shut (but do not lock).
 If the characters open the doors, they see that all the torches in areas K7, K8, and K9 have gone out.

-The organ appears locked in place and immovable, but a character who makes a successful DC 20 Wisdom (Perception) check notices scratch marks on the floor that suggest that the organ can be slid outward.
+The organ appears locked in place and immovable, but a character who makes a successful DC 20 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check notices scratch marks on the floor that suggest that the organ can be slid outward.
 A character who tries pushing various keys and pedals discovers that one of the pedals, when depressed, causes the organ to slide outward about 2 feet, allowing access to a secret door in the back wall that swings open into area K11.
 Because this secret door is hidden behind the organ, it can't be found and opened until the organ is moved out of the way.

 The food on the table is tasty, the wine delicious.